jon49/htmf/README.md

 function.
 It also includes `click` which will click a button in the current form.

+If you would like to dispatch a custom event send back the header `hf-events` with a JSON value with the name of the events as keys.

 You can get the main library and extensions in the `htmf-all.js` file.

 If you would like your app to be a bit snappier consider using the JavaScript library instant.page.

 ## Version

+### 0.3

+Prevent double submits.
+Added ability to send events from `JSON` in a header.
+Added ability to delete elements with empty string.

+### 0.2

+Default to `innerHTML` swap type.
+Determine target from the form itself.

 ### 0.1